FORENSIC IMAGE COMPARISON &

-Forensic image comparison is the process of comparing two images including known and unknown subjects within digital imagery.
-Does the unknown subject within an image match the known subject?
-Primeau Forensics image comparison and identification services of unknown subjects/objects criminal defense, law enforcement or other litigators.
-In addition, we offer our opinion along with an in-depth analysis based on similarities and differences in many cases.
+Forensic image comparison or video comparison is the process of comparing known and unknown subjects within digital imagery.
+We then identify whether an unknown subject matches the known subject.
+Primeau Forensics offers image comparison, video comparison, and other identification services for criminal defense, law enforcement, and litigators.
+In addition to these services, we offer a detailed analysis based on case similarities and differences.

 THE SCIENTIFIC METHOD: ACEV-R